obarrington/highfive/README.md

 npm install firebase
 npm install react-redux
 npm install react-native-slider
+npm install redux
+npm install redux-logger
+npm install redux-offline

 Download the expo app on your phone.
 Just search expo in the app/android store.
 From your terminal, navigate to the location of the directory directory, run npm start & scan the QR code from your expo app on your phone.